vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 ## Create the table control which displays the events of a room

-We add a table to display all the events of the selected room.
-We set it to our room events data source.
+Now, we add a table control to display all the events of the selected room.
+We set its data source to our `user-list-events` data source.
 We select the columns we want.

 ![image](/assets/2023-10-11/050.png)